heyoeyo/muggled_sam/simple_examples/README.md

 _(Supports SAMv1, SAMv2, SAMv3)_

 This is an extension of the basic image segmentation script, modified to show how an image batch can be processed.
 Processing a batch of images is the same as processing multiple images, one after another, except batching can be slightly faster when using a GPU.
 For simplicity, this example just repeats a single image to form a batch, but normally many images would be loaded in and processed together.

+## Object Detection

+_(Supports SAMv3)_

+This script contains the most basic usage of the SAMv3 detection functionality.
+It allows multiple objects to be detected using a single text prompt or by specifying a part of the image (using points or bounding boxes) as a reference for what to detect.

 ## Speed Benchmarking